 See also our article for an overview of what unfair dismissal means and the practical implications for employees of being unfairly dismissed generally (in normal, non-covid-19 circumstances).

-If this applies to you then you should ask your employer to re-employ you and either put you on full pay or on the Coronavirus Job Retention Scheme for employees who are laid off or on furlough leave (the 80% government backed wage).
+If the above applies to you then you should ask your employer to re-employ you and put you on full pay.
+Alternatively, your employer could place you on the government Coronavirus Job Retention Scheme for employees who are laid off or on furlough leave (the 80% government backed wage).
+Note however that your employer would need to take action to register you for the scheme by 10th June 2020, as it is closing to new entrants at the end of June.

 If you have tried this already and your employer refused, then contact us for a free consultation.